lyc0826/COMIGHT/README.md

 #### **Split Excel Worksheet**

-- **Split into Workbooks:** Splits a worksheet into separate workbooks based on the values in a specified column.
-Only one worksheet can be split in one operation.
+- **Split into Workbooks:** Splits worksheets into separate workbooks based on the values in a specified column.
+The worksheets must have the same structure.

   - Example: A student roster worksheet contains class information in column B (Class 1, Class 2, Class 3).
 Splitting by column B creates separate roster worksheets for each class, each stored in a different workbook.